 Updated October 2018: Microsoft Dynamics GP is actively being SUPPORTED and SOLD by Microsoft via authorized partners.
 We expect that Microsoft Dynamics GP will be supported and enhanced for many years to come.
 As Microsoft is starting to promote its new cloud-based Dynamics 365 ERP directly via its website, Microsoft is relying heavily on partners such as Endeavour Solutions to continue to promote and educate clients on the LONG TERM value of Dynamics GP.
 See below for the current product roadmap.
-Note: Dynamics GP 2018 is set to be released in December 2017.
+Note: Dynamics GP 2018 was recently released on December 1 2017.
 Dynamics GP 2013 R2 is ending Microsoft support in spring 2018, if you have Canadian Payroll you will need to upgrade GP to GP 2015 or higher before next spring.

 Microsoft Dynamics GP (Great Plains ERP) was recently designated as a "MATURE PRODUCT" by Microsoft, which suggests that future releases will continue to focus on smaller usability and workflow enhancements rather than large structural design changes.
 For an ERP system, where stability and predictability are paramount, this is a welcomed designation.